Denise Oliver-Velez: Roles within the Young Lords

-YLP activity
+YLP split

 Denise Oliver-Velez (on the left) with Neeta Lind, at Netroots Nation in 2016.

-By May 1970, the New York section of the Young Lords followed its then Central Committee (which included Oliver-Velez, Officer of the Day) and decided to break away from the national Young Lords' office in Chicago, renaming their new group the Young Lords Party.
-The separation was never a hostile one and had more to do with the rapid development of the group—or "growing pains"—a natural friendly competition between cities, and primarily by infiltration and repression by government groups that were trying to create conflict between the chapters to divide and ultimately destroy the newly formed movement.
-Despite their considerable presence in the Young Lords Party, female members were consistently overlooked to occupy high-ranking leadership positions.
+By May 1970, the New York section of the Young Lords followed its then-Central Committee (which included Oliver-Velez as Officer of the Day) and decided to break away from the national Young Lords' office in Chicago, renaming their new group the Young Lords Party (YLP).
+The separation was never a hostile one and had more to do with the rapid development of the group, friendly competition between cities, and infiltration by government groups trying to create conflict between the chapters.

-Contributions
+Publishing contributions

-Denise Oliver-Velez was one of the prominent contributors to the Young Lords Party bilingual newspaper, Pa'lante.
-Oliver-Velez wrote and edited articles for Pa'lante newspaper as well as producing political artwork, publishing and distributing the newspaper.
+Oliver-Velez was one of the prominent contributors to the Young Lords Party's bilingual newspaper, Pa'lante.
+Oliver-Velez wrote and edited articles for Pa'lante newspaper as well as producing political artwork and publishing and distributing the newspaper.
 She was also included in the original Young Lords Party team, where she helped to create the newspaper's first layouts.

-One of the major contributions women made to the success of the Young Lords Party included publishing its Position Paper on Women, which was later included in The Young Lords: A Reader (2010), edited by Darrel Enck-Wanzer.
-In 1970, Oliver-Velez helped construct the paper and theorized the intersection of race and class in the lives of women of color for it.
-She and another former Young Lords member, Iris Morales, wrote a foreword for The Young Lords: A Reader (2010).
+In 1970, Oliver-Velez helped construct the YLP's Position Paper on Women, theorizing the intersection of race and class in the lives of women of color.
+She and another former Young Lords member, Iris Morales, wrote a foreword for The Young Lords: A Reader (2010), in which the paper was reprinted.

+Vista volunteer

+Oliver-Velez joined the Real Great Society (RGS), a Puerto Rican East Harlem youth collective with connections to anti-poverty programs.
+She also worked with University of the Streets to reform New York youth gangs.
+Through networks from University of the Streets, Oliver-Velez taught black and Puerto Rican students who were expelled from New York public schools about black and Puerto Rican history.

+Other activism

-In addition to her activism with the Young Lords, Oliver-Velez was also an AIDS movement activist and a member of the Black Panther Party.
+Oliver-Velez was also an HIV/AIDS activist and a member of the Black Panther Party.
 She published ethnographic research as part of HIV/AIDS intervention projects.

-Career and more information

-Vista volunteer

-Denise Oliver-Velez joined the Real Great Society (RGS), a Puerto Rican East Harlem social service in New York City with connections to anti-poverty programs.
-She also worked with University of the Streets to reform New York's youth gangs.
-Through networks from University of the Streets, Oliver-Velez taught Black and Puerto Rican students who were expelled from New York public schools about Black and Puerto Rican history.

-More information
+Later life and death

-Oliver-Velez was a program director and co-founder of WPFW-FM in Washington, D.C., Pacifica's first minority-controlled radio station and worked in public broadcasting and community media for many years.
+Oliver-Velez was a program director and co-founder of WPFW-FM in Washington, D.C., Pacifica's first minority-controlled radio station, and worked in public broadcasting and community media for many years.

 She was also the executive director of the Black Filmmaker Foundation.

 Oliver-Velez is featured in the 2014 feminist documentary film She's Beautiful When She's Angry.

-In August 2020, Oliver-Velez gave a rare interview on Bryan Knight's Tell A Friend podcast, where she candidly spoke about her life and activism in the Young Lords.
+In August 2020, Oliver-Velez gave an interview on Bryan Knight's Tell A Friend podcast, where she spoke about her life and activism in the Young Lords.

+Oliver-Velez died at her home in Kingston, New York, on July 15, 2026, at the age of 78, after a brief battle with cancer.

+Personal life

+Oliver-Velez's first marriage to filmmaker Warrington Hudlin, with whom she collaborated on the short film Color (1983), ended in divorce.
+She later married Philip Nadhiyr Velez.